-2.3 Information
+2.2 Information

-The permanent component θ of the investment technology is randomly drawn once and for all at date 0.
+The technology fundamental θ is randomly drawn once and for all at date 0.
 We denote by p_0 the ex-ante probability that $\theta = \theta_H$.
-Investors do not observe θ directly but receive various private and public signals about it.
+Entrepreneurs do not observe θ directly but receive various private and public signals about its true value.